 Understandably, being hit by a car can be a life-altering, traumatic experience.
 In the aftermath that follows an accident, a lawsuit might be the furthest thing from the injured victim's mind.
 But if the accident occurred due to someone else's negligence, and you've suffered serious injuries, it is important to keep your legal options open.
-At John M. O'Brien & Associates we help people understand what their legal rights are and assist them in obtaining just compensation for their injuries and damages.
+At Sacramento & Elk Grove-based John M. O'Brien & Associates we help people understand what their legal rights are and assist them in obtaining just compensation for their injuries and damages.

 Statistics of Pedestrian Injuries

 Despite the many laws that encourage safety on California roads, every year there are accidents that involve pedestrians.
 Studies show that pedestrian fatalities have been rising since 2005, and can account for 15% of total traffic deaths.
-The National Highway Traffic Safety Administration have reported that about three-quarters of pedestrian deaths occur after dark and the majority of these are male.
+The National Highway Traffic Safety Administration has reported that about three-quarters of pedestrian deaths occur after dark and the majority of these are male.
 In 2014 alone there were over 4,000 pedestrian deaths and over 65,000 pedestrian injuries that were reported in the United States.
 These statistics are a sobering reminder that, as with every mode of travel, there are some risks associated with walking.

 Responsibility of Drivers